A Letter from the Founders

 Technology.
 We’re mobile enterprise software and machine learning experts.
 We were among the first enterprise software developers to launch across all app stores.
 We understand the challenges and high cost of building natively, and the eternal feature-parity hell that comes with it.
 TigerEye is enterprise-ready from the start, leveraging tech that’s only possible thanks to innovations made in recent years.
 We have the strongest security protections built into our products: encryption at rest, true customer data segmentation, SSO and more.
 TigerEye is mobile-first while offering a full desktop experience (not a slow web app), and works great offline too.

 Wholehearted.
 Life can be hard even for the most fortunate of us.
 As our previous company grew from a few people to several hundred across the globe, we experienced working while grieving.
 Teammates coped with loved ones dying, children getting sick and heartbreaking stories.
 The best we can do is to be wholehearted in everything we do.
 When we split our focus and energy in too many directions, we get overwhelmed and risk being mediocre at everything.
 At TigerEye, we are all committed to being fully present — this means at work and in our personal lives.

 We are grateful to have investors who are supportive of us as parents first and as founders second.
 We’re thrilled that Initialized Capital and Next47 co-led our $30 million Series A investment.
 We’re also delighted to welcome Garry Tan to our board of directors and Ching-Yu Hu as our board observer.

 We are on a journey to build trust and value.
-And we aren't doing this alone.
+And we aren’t doing this alone.
 We are collaborating with our customers at every stage to make sure that what we build helps them run their company better, so they can focus on their impact in the world.
-If you want early access to TigerEye, join our waitlist.
+If you want early access to TigerEye, reach out here.
 If you want to join our team, drop us a line.

 We know this all sounds a little vague right now, but bear with us.
 Sales teams are going to love our products.